DeveloperFromUkraine/some-repo/demo-app/app/demo/demo-dialog/demo-dialog.md

     * Simple dialogs provide in-context assistance such as a definition of a complex term, details, or actions about a list item.
 Their intent is to help the user understand something that may not be clear without interrupting the users flow.

+## Accessibility
+* The role of dialogs must be set to 'alertdialog'
+    * Create an instance of MatDialogConfig in TS and set its role="alertdialog"
+    * Pass in the instance when opening the dialog
+* Refer to Sample TS for example

 ## Dialog Components